 Map of the Republic of Kiribati

-Vol. 7, No. 1, Jan, 2017, E-ISSN: 2222-6990 © 2017 HRMARS

-Initiatives Under Consideration
+Initiatives under Consideration:

 Initiative 1: Medical Services

-There are currently only .38 doctors per 1,000 citizens in Kiribati.
-This lack of medical care is a contributor to the average citizen life span of only 66.2 years.
-The deficit is also evident in the area of infant mortality where there are 33.2 deaths for every 1,000 live births (Kiribati, 2016).
+There are currently only .2 doctors per 1,000 citizens in Kiribati.
+This lack of medical care is a contributor to the average citizen life span of only 66.9 years.
+The deficit is also evident in the area of infant mortality where there are 31.1 deaths for every 1,000 live births (Kiribati, 2019).
 Additional doctors and improved medical facilities are in great demand.

-% of Grant
+% of Grant: Reasons:

-Reasons

-Initiative 2: Utility Improvement
+Initiative 2 : Utility Improvement

 Water is a constant issue as the overall level of water consumption exceeds the nation's ability to provide fresh water and the current water infrastructure is lacking the ability to catch rainwater and store it.
 Sanitation is another major issue due to inadequate liquid and solid remediation facilities and the susceptibility for groundwater contamination.
-Lack of environmental awareness and legal framework are contributing factors. % of Grant:
+Lack of environmental awareness and legal framework are contributing factors.

-Reasons
+% of Grant: Reasons:

 Initiative 3: Tourism Development

 Based on its weather, natural environment, and historical features, Kiribati has great potential to be developed into a mecca for tourism.
-However, due to the lack of facilities and orientation, the country has relatively few visitors and it is said that those visitors must be prepared to "rough it" (Kiribati, n.d.).
-Improvements made to further develop tourism on Kiribati's islands can provide a solid basis for a new growth industry.
+In its current state, tourism contributes up to 20.9% of the nation's GDP and could be potentially much larger.
+It is expected that, by 2028, upwards of 20% of all employment could result from the tourism industry (Travel & Tourism, 2018).
+However, due to the lack of facilities and orientation, visitor numbers do not reach its true potential and it is said that those visitors must be prepared to "rough it" (Kiribati, n.d.).
+Improvements made to further develop tourism across Kiribati can provide a catalyst in growing the industry.

-% of Grant:
+% of Grant: Reasons:

-Reasons:

-Initiative 4: Human Resource Development

-Although Kiribati maintains a 91% basic literacy rate, the country's only institution of higher education is not able to provide the necessary training and human resource development to adequately support the country's initiatives, needs and industries (Health Service Delivery Profile - Kiribati, 2012).
-Additional emphasis in developing the expertise of the nation's workforce in fields such as information technology and alternative energy technical skills must be undertaken if Kiribati is to fulfill its workforce needs in the future.

-% of Grant:
+Vol. 9, No. 3, March, 2019, E-ISSN: 2222-6990 © 2019 HRMARS Initiative 4: Human Resource Development Although Kiribati maintains a 91% basic literacy rate, the country's only institution of higher education, Kiribati Teacher College, is not able to provide the necessary training and human resource development to adequately support the country's initiatives, needs and industries (Health Service Delivery Profile - Kiribati, 2012), which forces most students seeking a university education to attend schools abroad and potentially never return.
+Additional emphasis in developing the nation's workforce in fields such as information technology and alternative energy technical skills must be undertaken if Kiribati is to fulfill its workforce needs in the future. % of Grant: Reasons:

-Reasons: